18 Data to constrain process model

 Figure 18.1: Plot level carbon in living trees for the focal NEON site

-Only a subset of plots are measured each year and we only want the plots that have annual measurements.
-This code determines the set of plots that are measured each year (a subset, n = 5), while all the other plots are measured every 5 years.
+Only a subset of plots is measured each year, and we only want the plots that have annual measurements.
+This code determines the set of plots measured each year (a subset of n = 5), while all the other plots are measured every 5 years.

 last_plots <- plot_live_carbon |>